andrew-johnson-4/L1Pearls/normalize_kindof.md

 The kinding algorithm is designed to be expressive, yet strongly-normalizing and sound.
 The kind system is extensible, being defined from within the AST.
 Proper *kinds* are actually just types-for-types that determine what rules apply to which contexts.
-Through this method we implement a rich *type* system, built from a simple *kind* system.
+Through this process we implement a rich *type* system, built from a simple *kind* system.

 The kind system runs in a constant-space abstract computer.
 Programs here are constant-space, but not constant-time.